SuperwhispervsHandy

 Handy runs on Windows, macOS, and Linux.
 That Linux support is worth calling out.
 If you're on a Linux workstation, Handy is one of the few local voice typing tools that works there.

 Superwhisper covers macOS, Windows, and iOS.
-No Linux support yet.
+No Linux yet.
 If you work across desktop and mobile, the iOS app syncs your settings and modes across devices.

 Where Handy does well